 Stronger, more frequent doses can also cause long-term changes in your brain’s chemistry.
 Your body and mind begin to rely on the drug.
 This can make it harder for you to think, sleep, and recall things from memory.
 Your reaction time may be slower.
 And you’re at risk for more heart, stomach, and lung problems.

 Counseling and other types of therapy are the most common treatments for cocaine addiction.
 You may need to stay in a rehabilitation center (or rehab).
 Sessions with a trained therapist can help you make changes to your behavior and thought processes.
 Medical detox centers can help your body adjust to treatment, but you’ll probably have to pay for them out of your own pocket.
 Most insurers don’t cover hospitalization for withdrawal anymore.
 No medicines are approved to treat cocaine addiction.
+Learn more about treatment for cocaine addiction.

 The most important part of any treatment plan is that you give up the drug right away.
 Many people who are addicted to cocaine go through a phase called withdrawal when they first do this.
 Symptoms can include: